trivago/gollum/docs/src/gen/formatter/jsontoinflux10.rst

 **TimeFormat**

-  Specifices the format of the time field as in go's time.Parse or "unix" if the field contains a valid unix timestamp.
+  Specifies the format of the time field as in go's time.Parse or "unix" if the field contains a valid unix timestamp.
   By default this parameter is set to "unix".